 While the beginnings of a marine insurance market in London can be traced back to the late 1600s, it was not until the 1720s that the institution of Lloyd's became a significant influence on the insurance market as we would recognise it today.
 Synonymous with insurance of all classes, the Lloyd's brand has permeated every corner of the globe.
 When considering the role that Lloyd's plays in the global marine insurance market, it is important to remember that Lloyd's itself is not a company: it is a market in which members join together as syndicates to insure risk.2

-Lloyd’s can be considered as consisting of two parts: the Market (which in 2017 was home to 56 managing agents and 95 syndicates) and the Corporation of Lloyd’s.
-The Lloyd’s Market effectively provides a place at which underwriters (acting together in syndicates) can sell their insurance products to those wishing to buy them.
+Lloyd's can be considered as consisting of two parts: the Market (which as at 2017 was home to 56 managing agents and 95 syndicates) and the Corporation of Lloyd's.
+The Lloyd's Market effectively provides a place at which underwriters (acting together in syndicates) can sell their insurance products to those wishing to buy them.
 It is a very dynamic and commercial environment whereby those looking for insurance are able to talk directly to the decision makers at each syndicate, and negotiate with them as to the premium that will be paid for the risk in question.
 Competing quotes can easily be obtained from competing syndicates by crossing the floor and talking to another underwriter.

 Anyone wanting to place risk at the Lloyd's Market needs to do so via a broker.
 The broker acts as the customer's agent and is the main source for much of the business placed in the Market.
 The broker has experience in dealing with a multitude of underwriters and can use that experience to place a client's risk at an underwriter best suited to write it, and on the best terms.
 They play an integral part in the way in which the Market provides a competitive environment for the placing of risk.
 The Corporation of Lloyd's provides support to the Lloyd's Market by regulating and maintaining the standards of those who operate within it.